 Graphics functionalities:

-• From the columns and curves, there is an option to drill down into the events from which the data for that time period is formed (HRM drilling is limited for security reasons).
+• From the columns and curves, there is an option to drill down into the transactions from which the data for that time period is formed (HRM drilling is limited for security reasons).

-• During drilling, there is an option to modify the data shown in the cash flow forecast (does not affect the event, i.e., modifying the date through the "Modify event forecast date" function does not make changes to the sales invoice).
-An exception is the purchase invoice, where the forecast date is shown (does not affect the due date) both on the invoice and in the Accounts Payable view.
-This is so that the company can better plan its payments if desired.
-More about the forecast due date later in the article.
+• During drilling, there is an option to modify the data shown in the cash flow forecast.
+The changes do not affect the transaction itself, i.e., for example, modifying the date through the "Modify event forecast date" function on a sales invoice does not make changes to the sales invoice.
+An exception is the purchase invoice, where the forecast date is shown (does not affect the due date) both on the purchase invoice and in the Accounts payable view.
+This allows the company to better plan its payments if desired.
+The forecast due date is explained in more detail later in the article.

-• Changing the time period with the selector at the bottom of the graphics and directly painting the desired area from the table.
+• The time period can be changed with the selector at the bottom of the graphics and by painting the desired area directly from the table.

 Table view